infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 - In terms of strategies to increase engagement in sports, there was a common theme of the importance of recognising and understanding adversity and trauma and incorporating this into all work with children
 - Based on these unique and individual experiences of children, they  argue that an understanding of trauma informed practice is imperative when working with children

+### Trauma sensitive design in sports:
+According to a paper on Trauma Informed Sports Programming[^12]
+- There are three main concepts that build upon common existing curriculum features: play, skills, and strengths.
+	* Play can lead to the development of competency, executive functioning, and a positive sense of self, which are all crucial in the process of recovery from traumatic experiences.
+Play activities allow children who have experienced trauma to lessen anxiety and depression and enhance their capacity for pleasure and desire.
+	*  A skills-based focus has been adopted in many treatment approaches and is key in allowing kids to develop competencies in different areas, which can then serve as a platform for identifying strengths.
+	* Identifying and emphasizing strengths can then build efficacy and self-esteem, which is crucial for children with trauma exposure who are often overwhelmed with feelings of guilt, blame, fear, and anxiety.

 ### Shared experiences:
 - Attachment to significant others within the residential setting and outside was a dominant theme that was identified as presenting an obstacle and a facilitating factor for engagement, in relation to family and peers.
 - Similar to this, the importance of shared experiences between children and staff was identified as linked to both motivation, further relationship building and as an overall positive outcome from sports engagement.